What is khachapuri?

 Washington D. C.: Compass Rose

-Looking for more places that serve khachapuri?
+Looking for more places that serve these Georgian cheese boats?
 You can find them on Glutto right here.

 - 1 package pre-made raw dough (e.g. Trader Joe’s pizza dough)